ioet/bpm-people-api/README.md

 These changes are automatically mapped to the API Gateway stage.

 ## Playing with the API

+### Locally
 So far you can create, query and delete people using the API.

 Query people